 The text booklets include an extra feature that is found in all of Paradigm's courses—“Life Principle” quotations.
 Quotes are from famous people rather than the Bible, although I did spot one from Proverbs.
 Quotes such as “Unless you try to do something beyond what you have already mastered, you will never grow” by Ralph Waldo Emerson are intended to be motivational.
 Paradigm views this as important enough that they require students to write the quotations in the Activities booklets and include quiz and test questions on them.

-The Teacher’s Resource Kit is an essential component.
+The Teacher’s Resource Kit is an essential component if you are not using the online course.
 The bulk of the Teacher's Resource Kit is quizzes, tests, and answers keys.
-While these are reproducible, there is also a CD-ROM disk in the kit from which you can print these as well as other forms: an academic contract, record keeping forms, a report card, a transcript, and a chart of “Daily/Weekly Wisdom Quotes” (different from the Life Principle quotes).
+While these are reproducible, there is also a CD-ROM disk in the kit from which you can print these as well as other forms: an academic contract, record-keeping forms, a report card, a transcript, and a chart of “Daily/Weekly Wisdom Quotes” (different from the Life Principle quotes).
 The kit also includes a single page “What and How Students Will Learn From This Course” that is to be copied and given to the student.
 This explains a few important details such as the fact that underlined numbers on activity questions indicate questions that will appear on quizzes or tests so students know exactly what they need to study.

 The course is generally secular in presentation, but Tiner’s Protestant outlook on history creeps in at the beginning of the first “chapter.”
 Curiously, he makes a broad statement on p.
 7 that is historically unsupportable.
 He says, “From 600 A.D. to 1400 A. D., Europe fell into the Dark Ages....
 Science did not advance during this era of time.
 The Bible was forbidden in many countries, thus, learning and knowledge came to a standstill in Europe.”
-Equating Bible access and learning ignores the facts that universities began to develop in the late 1100s, that science was sponsored primarily by the Church during this period, and that there were influential scientists in the “western world” such as Roger Bacon, Albertus Magnus, and Robert Grosseteste before the 1400s.
+Equating Bible access and learning ignores the facts that universities began to develop in the late 1100s, that science was sponsored primarily by the church during this period, and that there were influential scientists in the “western world” such as Roger Bacon, Albertus Magnus, and Robert Grosseteste before the 1400s.
 In addition, the development of the printing press helped advance all learning because it made it much easier to share and convey information that had been learned.
-Tiner actually says something similar to this at the beginning of the second “chapter” which makes me wonder why he let the other statement stand in the first “chapter.”
+Tiner actually acknowledges this a little further on in the course.
 Because of his outlook, Tiner tends to lump science through the Dark or Middle Ages into the category of alchemy and ignore a few key figures.
 However, none of this really detracts from the coverage of chemistry and physics.